Chen-X666/Chen-X666/README.md

 - 👋 Hi, I’m @Chen, an undergraduate student studying in Zhuhai.
-After this summer, perhaps i will study in Southampton, England.👋
+After this summer vacation, perhaps i will study in Southampton, England.👋
 - 📊 Currently, I’m focusing on the field of Information Science、Knowledge Graph, Natural Language Processing and Data Mining.📊
 - 🌱 In the short-term furture. i tend to learn the business anylysis and finance. 🌱
 - ⭐ About my interests.
 I cannot live without music and designing, lol. ⭐